-given: somebody or some-one gave you something e.g. the word meaning glossary: a list of terms from the reading or book headlines: the words at the top or head of a text in a newspaper illustration: a group word to describe pictures, photos, maps, diagrams mnemonic: a word to remember information; each letter of the word helps remember other words and is a kind of symbol e.g. GOV - Grammar markers, Other ways and Vocabulary prediction: guess the future from some information or general knowledge negative: - (bad)
+given: names for words somebody or someone gave you e.g. the word meaning glossary: a list of terms from the reading or book headlines: the words at the top or head of a text in a newspaper illustration: a group word to describe pictures, photos, maps, diagrams mnemonic: a word to remember information; each letter of the word helps remember other words and is a kind of symbol e.g. GOV - GCrammar markers, CC ther ways and CC ocabulary prediction: guess the future from some information or general knowledge negative: - (bad)

-object: some-one or something is doing something to it e.g. I (subject) drink tea (object) everyday.
+object: someone or something is doing something to it e.g. I (subject) drink tea (object) everyday.